Real-Dev-Squad/website-api-contracts/users/README.md

 ## **PATCH /users/:userId**

-Allow SuperUser to approve the profilediff and Authenticated user to update their profile data.
+Allow SuperUser to approve the profilediff and any Authenticated user to update their own profile data.

 - **Params**
   - Optional: `userId=<userId>`
 - **Query**
-  - Optional: `profile=["true"]` (if profile is set to true, it will allow Authenticated user to update the profile data.)
+  - Optional: `profile=["true"]` (if profile is set to true, it will allow Authenticated user to update their own profile data.)
+  - Optional: `dev=["true"]` (dev feature flag)

 - **Headers**
   Content-Type: application/json